 Our arrangements with textile manufacturers and suppliers are subject to requisite customs clearances for products and the imposition of export duties.
-United States Customs duties on our products presently range from duty free to 37.5%, depending upon the product, composition, construction and country of origin.
+Customs duties on our products presently range from duty free to 37.5%, depending upon the product, composition, construction, country of origin and country of import.
 A substantial majority of our product is imported into the United States and, to a lesser extent, into Canada and Europe.
 Countries in which our products are sold may, from time to time, impose new duties, tariffs, surcharges or other import controls or restrictions or adjust prevailing duty or tariff levels.
-Any action by the executive branch of the United States government to increase tariffs on imported goods, such as the tariffs imposed on steel and aluminum and the imposition of tariffs on goods manufactured in China, could adversely affect our business.
+Any action by the executive branch of the United States government to increase tariffs on imported goods, such as the imposition of tariffs on goods manufactured in China, could adversely affect our business.

 Under the provisions of the World Trade Organization ("WTO") agreement governing international trade in textiles, known as the "WTO Agreement on Textiles and Clothing," the United States and other WTO member countries have eliminated quotas on textiles and apparel-related products from WTO member countries.
 As a result, quota restrictions generally do not affect our business in most countries.